MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/workspace-contents.md

 -   Log file settings.

--   The COM or 1394 kernel connection settings, if the connection was started by using the graphical interface.
+-   The COM kernel connection settings, if the connection was started by using the graphical interface.

 -   The most recent paths in each **Open** dialog box (except for the workspace file and text file paths, which are not saved).